SeanMcGrath/r9-git-tools/README.md

 With chrome-cli installed, simply added all the scripts in this directory (the files without extensions) to your `PATH`.
 You may have to set the scripts as executable.

 Assuming you have a standard brew setup and own /usr/local/bin, you can simply clone this repo anywhere that is convenient, `cd` into it, and run `sh install.sh`.
+This will install all the commands as symlinks to this repository, so you can just pull this repo to update.